rcarriga/dotfiles/README.md

 # My Dotfiles

 *Disclaimer: README might not be up to date.
-Use install scripts at your own risk (Read them before using)*
+Install script is not stable and probably will not work!*

 My humble collection of dotfiles.
-I try aim for performance over features so I keep only what I use often.
+I to not go overboard with features so I keep only what I use often.
 If you're just passing through and see something you think could be better, then let me know!

 ## Vim